 If you are looking for something more romantic, then make sure to take the sunset cruise in the evening.
 You can also look forward to relaxing in the hot springs as well.

-Located thirteen miles from Fira on the southeastern coast of Santorini lies the beautiful Perissa Beach.
+Located 21 kilometers (13 miles) from Fira on the southeastern coast of Santorini lies the beautiful Perissa Beach.

 You can easily get to Perissa by bus or car.

 Spend the day (or a couple of days) with friends and family admiring the scenery and exploring the historical places of the island.

 Perissa Beach is a cosmopolitan beach full of lounging chairs and amenities, perfect for anyone who wants to have everything available and nearby while vacationing.

 Location: Perissa Beach

 Located in the central part of the east coast of Santorini, Xiropigado Beach is one of the most subtle of the beaches.